-Ford End is a pretty Essex village on the B1008 between Chelmsford and Great Dunmow.
+Ford End is a pretty Essex village in the parish of Great Waltham, on the B1008 between Chelmsford and Great Dunmow.

-Ford End has a cricket green, also used as a village green, surrounded by houses (some dating back hundreds of years), a church, a blacksmiths (now a private home) and a village well (also in the garden of a private home).
+Ford End has an old cricket green, also once used as a village green, surrounded by houses (some dating back hundreds of years), a church, a blacksmiths (now a private home) and a village well (also in the garden of a private home).
 This pattern neatly follows the Anglo Saxon village design (as outlined in The Making of the English Landscape, by W.G.
 Hoskins).